Linrong Shin Kong railway station

-Linrong Shin Kong railway station (林榮新光車站 (Línróng Xīnguāng Chēzhàn)) is a railway station on the Taitung line operated by the Taiwan Railways Administration.
-The station is located in Fenglin Township, Hualien County, Taiwan, on the southern end of the Xikou Tunnel, which crosses the Shoufeng River.
+Linrong Shin Kong railway station (林榮新光車站 (Línróng Xīnguāng Chēzhàn)) is a railway station on the Taitung line operated by Taiwan Railway.
+It is located in Fenglin Township, Hualien County, Taiwan, on the southern end of the Xikou Tunnel, which crosses the Shoufeng River.
 It is the only underground station on the Taitung line.

-The station name is a combination of Linrong, a village located nearby, and the Shin Kong Group, who owns the land around the station and financed its construction.
+The station's name is a combination of Linrong, a village located nearby, and the Shin Kong Group, which owns the land around the station and financed its construction.
 The station is located at the entrance of Harvest Ranch and Resort, which is owned by Shin Kong.

 History

 The original Japanese-era Taitung line, built in a gauge, crossed the Shoufeng River on a bridge to the east of the current tracks.
 On 1 November 1918, a station named Pinglin station (平林停車場) (Note: "Pinglin" is the Mandarin Chinese pronunciation of the name; the Japanese pronunciation is unclear.) was built on the south bank of the river.
 In 1962, the station was renamed to Linrong station after the village it was located in.

 Beginning in the 1980s, the Taitung line was rebuilt with a gauge.
 During this process, a straighter route was chosen for the tracks via the Xikou Tunnel underneath the Shoufeng River, and Linrong station closed in 1982 with the opening year of the tunnel.
 The former station building was removed in 1988, and a park stands at its former site.